sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 Hat Kid spun around to see Snatcher emerge through the carpet.
 Her brow furrowed. *But...
 I haven't met you yet...*

-"*Now, I can't say I entirely understand how your whole deal with Time works,*" the ghost began, eyeing her carefully, "*but I felt the need to come up and ask my most* resilient *servant: what in the* peck *just happened?*"
+"*Now, I can't say I entirely understand how your whole deal with Time works,*" the ghost began, eyeing her carefully, "*but I felt the need to come up and ask my most* resilient *servant: what in the* hell *just happened?*"

 Oh.
 He totally did remember the other timeline.
 "You remember?" she asked him carefully.